-The Poste Italiane SCIGR is a combination of tools, organisational structures, corporate rules and policies designed to ensure that the business activity is managed according to the principles of soundness and fairness and is consistent with the corporate objectives, through an adequate definitions of players, duties and responsibilities of the various corporate bodies and control functions as well as through the identification, measurement, management and monitoring of the main risks, and through the structuring of adequate reporting lines to guarantee the flow of information.
+rate objectives, through an adequate definitions of players, duties and responsibilities of the various corporate bodies and control functions as well as through the identification, measurement, management and monitoring of the main risks, and through the structuring of adequate reporting lines to guarantee the flow of information.

-An effective SCIGR fosters informed decision-making and helps to protect corporate assets and BancoPosta RFC, the efficiency and effectiveness of corporate processes, the reliability of the information provided to management and the market, compliance with laws and regulations, the Articles of Association and internal rules and policies.
+An effective SCIGR fosters informed decision-making and helps to protect corporate assets and BancoPosta RFC, the efficiency and effectiveness of corporate processes, the reliability of the information provided to management and the market, compliance with laws and regulations, the Articles of Association and internal rules and policies7.